 Have you been to the Bugaboos recently?
 Were you inspired by the quality of rock and picturesque scenery?
-Now take all that and subtract the crowds, put yourself in a world class hut and you have been transplanted to the Adamants and the Fairy Meadows hut.
-Sign up for Yamnuska’s Fairy Meadows Base Camp trek where we will spend the week focusing on some of the classic alpine granite routes that the Adamants has to offer.
+Now take all that and subtract the crowds, put yourself in a world-class hut and you have been transplanted to the Adamants and the Fairy Meadows hut.
+Sign up for Yamnuska’s Fairy Meadows Base Camp trek where we will spend the week focusing on some of the classic alpine granite routes that the Adamants have to offer.

 Some of the famous faces we will aim to climb will include Outpost, Quadrant Mountain, The Stickle, Gibraltor, Magog, Pioneer with potential larger days on The Turret, Adamant or Thor.

 We meet in Canmore at 6:00 am where we will complete waivers.
 Once completed we will drive about 2.5 hours to the staging area where we will meet up with our helicopter and complete a safety briefing for the flight.
 Our short flight into the Fairy Meadows hut is sure to be one of the many highlights on the trip.
 Once settled in the Lodge we will complete a shorter objective if time permits and return for dinner and a sauna to cap the day off.

 After an amazing breakfast, we will travel further from the hut.
 We split into small groups based upon climbing ability, experience and personal objectives.
 The daily itinerary will be tailored to each individual participant’s objective/s which may include: